-Members may be approached by the media (printed publications, radio, TC etc.) or may wish to comment through them.
+Members may be approached by the media or may wish to comment through them.
 Members dealing with the media or using their own social media accounts must remember that they are legally responsible for the content of any messages or comments and that the requirements and principles associated with the adopted Code of Conduct shall remain in force.

-- a) Members must not make public representation in the name of the Council unless authorised. - b) Members have the right to express personal opinions on local issues using the media but they must make it clear that such comments do not necessarily reflect the views or policies of the Council or its Committees.
-Members should be mindful to ensure that they do not bring the Council into disrepute. - c) Be aware that, in practice, any remarks made in the media by Members may be taken as an official statement of the Council. - d) If a Member is unaware of Council policy on any matter they should seek the advice of the Town Clerk, Town Mayor or Chairman of the Committee before commenting. - a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+Members must not make public representation in the name of the Council unless authorised.

+Members have the right to express personal opinions on local issues using the media but they should make it clear that such comments do not necessarily reflect the views or policies of the Council or its Committees.
+Members should be mindful to ensure that they do not bring the Council into disrepute.

+Be aware that, in practice, any remarks made in the media by Members may be taken as an official statement of the Council.

+If a Member is unaware of Council policy on any matter they should seek the advice of the Town Clerk.
+Confidential documents, exempt Minutes, reports, papers and private correspondence should not be leaked to the media.
+If such leaks do occur, an investigation will take place to establish who was responsible and appropriate action taken.

+When the media wish to discuss an issue that is, or is likely to be, subject to legal proceedings then advice should be taken from the Council's solicitor before any response is made.

+Statements made by the Town Mayor and the Town Clerk should reflect the Council's opinion.

+a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-21. EXECUTION AND SEALING OF LEGAL DEEDS
+22. EXECUTION AND SEALING OF LEGAL DEEDS